Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 > Frenzy is the tumultuous period when financial capital takes off on its own...
 All those benefitting from this flourishing of opportunities believe the world is going through a marvelous time.

 New millionaires are minted.
-They want to multiply their wealth in the same way they made it, redeploying their capital with high pressure to generate more profits.
-They come to believe that it's their own superior insights and intuition that led to this tremendous growth.
-The gap between paper values and real values widen, which accelerates the diffusion of the paradigm.
+They try to multiply their wealth in the same way they made it, redeploying their capital to generate more profits.
+The gap between paper values and real values widen, and the newly rich come to believe that their newfound wealth is due to superior insight and intuition.

-(Ringing a bell?)
+Do you remember the NYT writing [Everyone is Getting Hilariously Rich and You're Not](https://www.nytimes.com/2018/01/13/style/bitcoin-millionaires.html)?

 > As the various assets go up in price, confidence grows that they will continue to do so...
 Since the profits to be had are amazing, everybody—including widows and orphans—eventually becomes aware of the incredible possibilities.
 They gradually dare to enter what used to be alien territory, trying to get a piece of the action.

-Do you remember the article [Everyone is Getting Hilariously Rich and You're Not](https://www.nytimes.com/2018/01/13/style/bitcoin-millionaires.html) in the NYT?
+Do you remember being told by barbers, Uber drivers, personal trainers to invest in NEM or IOTA?

-She quotes Bruce Nussbaum, writing in Business Week about the late 90s:
+Perez quotes Bruce Nussbaum, writing in Business Week during the dotcom bubble:

 > "So investors accepted sky-high P/Es, puffed-up bottom lines, and some strange business plans—because who really knew what was possible?
 It was a time of opportunity, a time to place bets.
 And they paid off..."

 Do you remember the nonsensical projects?
 The teams that no one had heard of?
 The copy and pasted whitepapers?
-All the shameless rhetoric about 1 trillion dollar TAMs and 100K transactions per second?
+All the shameless rhetoric about 10 trillion dollar TAMs and 100K transactions per second?

 > ...
 The financiers (and the investors who trust their money to them) seem to be convinced that they have discovered the most profitable vein.
 They then indulge in the intense repetition of the same successful recipe, be it from canals from any river to any river, as in the first revolution, or more dot coms and telecommunications.

 Do you remember all the ICO investing syndicates?
 The Telegram groups?
 The newsletters?

-During Canal Mania in the 1790s, canals were created from river to river with no regard for routing, believing that canals would magically produce demand.
-In the 1840s, railway projects were began from place to place without regard for engineering practicality, and subsequently failed.
-In the 1920s, real estate values were unmoored from the constraints of urban planning because the automobile implied that any territory could be valuable if connected by roads.
-And of course, in the 90s, dot coms were created with no evidence of demand for their products.
+During Canal Mania in the 1790s, canals were created from river to river with no regard for routing, believing that canals magically produced demand.
+In the 1840s, railway projects were built from town to town without regard for engineering practicality.
+In the 1920s, real estate values became untethered from the constraints of urban planning, believing that the automobile meant any territory could be valuable if connected by roads.
+And of course, in the 90s, dotcoms were funded with no evidence of demand for their products.

 None of this is new.

-And of course, do you remember all the voices (some [rejoicing](https://medium.com/dash-for-newbies/crypto-the-dawn-of-the-single-greatest-wealth-transfer-in-the-history-of-mankind-bc7683ad4c), some [lamenting](https://twitter.com/RyanSAdams/status/1052566485200199681)) the new redistribution of wealth?
+And of course, do you remember all the voices ([rejoicing](https://medium.com/dash-for-newbies/crypto-the-dawn-of-the-single-greatest-wealth-transfer-in-the-history-of-mankind-bc7683ad4c), [lamenting](https://twitter.com/RyanSAdams/status/1052566485200199681)) the new redistribution of wealth?

 > The whole frenzy phenomenon is, at bottom, a huge process of income redistribution in favor of those directly or indirectly involved in the casino, which funds the massive process of creative destruction in the economy.
 That regressive distribution generates a double vicious cycle: one is economic, expressed in the market; the other is social, expressed in political terms.
 Both get worse as the bubble increases.